 Having a shop that stands out from the rest can be difficult however, you can make the layout of your shop as buyer friendly as possible which should help with sales.
 The last thing you want to do is to put buyers off as soon as they walk into the shop.
 Most people have walked into a shop and walked straight back out again purely because they don’t like the look of it.
 There are many ways to lay out your shop which help make favourable decisions for shoppers.

-We previously wrote about our top 4 London Shops and Department stores and these will all have a large amount of thought put into their layout and it most probably contributes to how successful they have become.
+We covered our top 4 London Shops and Department stores and these will all have a large amount of thought put into their layout and it most probably contributes to how successful they have become.

 When you are out shopping have you ever looked at a product that you want to buy and thought it was a bargain because of the price?
 Don’t worry you are not alone because almost everyone does it!
 Nancy Puccinelli, Consumer Marketer at Said Business School says “Women process information in retail in much more depth than their male counterparts do.
 If you show a woman an ad in red, the woman is sceptical of what is really going on and thinks she has to be extra vigilant.
 ‘Am I getting tricked?’ she asks herself.”
 However she said: “Men are less practised shoppers and they see the red as a useful shortcut.”